xlla/allsky/README.md

 ## Dark Frame correction

 Follow the instructions below regarding dark frame correction with one exception: configure the filename as dark.jpg instead of dark.png.

+## Auto update

+The HQ camera software version will automatically update when changes/additions are made to this version of the software.

 # General Instructions and installation procedure for ZWO camera's